MajorDP/MajorDP/README.md

 ### About Me
 🌟 I specialize in **JavaScript, React, NextJs HTML/CSS**, and other cutting-edge technologies to craft sleek front-end designs and robust full-stack solutions.

-🌱 Currently working on a **Next.js project** to further enhance my skills.
+🌱 Currently working on a **Next.js/React project** to further enhance my skills.

-👯 Actively looking for exciting opportunities to join a team and make an impact.
+👯 Actively looking for opportunities to join a team and make an impact.

 ---